asmaloney/GDExtensionTemplate/README.md

 ## What This Template Includes

-This template project handles a lot of the details to set up a robust project:
+This template project sets up a lot of the build details so you can get started and focus on your code:

 - includes [godot-cpp](https://github.com/godotengine/godot-cpp) as a submodule and links it statically to your shared library
 - uses [ccache](https://ccache.dev/) (if available) for faster local rebuilds
 - builds universal library (x86_64 and arm64) on macOS
 - creates `<project>.gdextension` files based on your project name
+- automatically generates a _Version.h_ header file which:
+  - includes a preprocessor macro for conditional compilation
+    ```cpp
+    #if GDEXTENSIONTEMPLATE_VERSION < GDEXTENSIONTEMPLATE_VERSION_CHECK(2, 1, 0)
+      // do stuff
+    #endif
+    ```
+  - includes git information in the version strings (e.g. `GDExtensionTemplate v1.0.1-gf6446f8`)
+  - includes an example which exposes the version string to GDScript so you can call it like this
+    ```py
+    print( GDExtensionTemplate.version() )
+    ```
+  - keeps itself up-to-date when the git branch/tag/HEAD changes
 - provides cmake targets:
   - _install_: install all files with the correct structure to `CMAKE_INSTALL_PREFIX`
   - _clang-format_: runs `clang-format` on all sources